SerhiiKalenichenko/goit-rdb-hw-04/README.md

 Data is grouped by category name.
 COUNT(*) returns the number of records per category.
 AVG(order_details.quantity) calculates the average quantity of products within each category.

+### Task 4.5 — GROUP BY and AVG

+### Result:
+Aggregated data by category with total number of orders and average quantity.

+### Explanation:
+The query groups records by category name and calculates:
+- total number of rows per category (COUNT)
+- average product quantity (AVG)

+HAVING is used to filter groups where the average quantity is greater than 21.